jocoso/ReadmeGenerator/README.md

 Follow the prompts to enter the necessary information for your README.md file.
 Once completed, a professional README.md file will be generated in the project directory.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE License.
 See the [APACHE](https://www.apache.org/licenses/LICENSE-2.0.txt) file for details.

 ## Contact
 For any questions or feedback, please reach out to: